 default timeouts 1 5 30 60 180 1800 15 60 15 5

 Nameserver to use for name resolutions.
-If none specified or name server fails system routines for name resolution will be used.
-It´s better to specify nserver because gethostbyname() may be thread unsafe.
+If none specified system routines for name resolution is used.
 Optional port number may be specified.
-If optional /tcp is added to IP address, name resolution will be performed over TCP.
+If optional /tcp is added to IP address, name resolution is performed over TCP.

 <cachesize> nscache6 <cachesize>

 Cache <cachesize> records for name resolution (nscache for IPv4, nscache6 for IPv6).
 Cachesize usually should be large enougth (for example 65536).